codingEzio/project-gulimall-backend/README.md

 > Basically we are choosing the one included in [*Nacos* instead of *Netflix Ribbon*](https://spring-cloud-alibaba-group.github.io/github-pages/2021/en-us/index.html#_spring_cloud_loadbalancer)

-- Add this to the `pom.xml` in the `gulimall-common` so all components could use it
+- Add this to the `pom.xml` in the `gulimall-common` so all the components could use it

 ```xml
 ..